Medchal

-Medchal is a Outer Suburb of Hyderabad in the Medchal–Malkajgiri district of the Indian state of Telangana.
+Medchal is an outer suburb of Hyderabad in the Medchal–Malkajgiri district of the Indian state of Telangana.
 It is the mandal headquarters of Medchal mandal in Keesara revenue division of the district.
 It also forms a part of Hyderabad Metropolitan Development Authority.
 Chamakura Malla Reddy is the MLA of Medchal Assembly Constituency.

 History

+The History of Medchal is about 160-180 years.
+Medchal was named by a rich Baniah Sri Kandukuri Raja Ram who was a resident of Hyderabad state.
+While travelling on a horse-drawn cartm he stopped at this place because of experiencing some body pains.
+He took some water from a small pond, drank it and slept under a tree called Medi chettu.
+When he woke up, his body pains were gone.
+He decided to stay in that place and named it Medi chelama, which turned into Medchal.
+Eventually people started living in this area.
+He had 3 houses constructed which are G+1 storied buildings out of which 2 are dismantled and 1 is available now.

-This is a industrially developed area.
+This is an industrially developed area.
 Medchal was previously known as Medichelama (Medi means Fig and Chelama means spring) and was later renamed as Medchal, which means town of glory.
-Medchal was once resort for Nizams, who constructed a beautiful mansion here.
+Medchal was once a resort for Nizams, who constructed a beautiful mansion here.

-Jain temple of Vardhaman Mahavir which is india's third most famous temple for Jains is located in Medchal.
-There are many dhabas, grape gardens and beautiful villas on Medchal highway.
+The Jain temple of Vardhaman Mahavir, which is India's third most famous temple for Jains, is located in Medchal.
+There are many dhabas, grape gardens, and beautiful villas on the Medchal highway.

 Medchal Municipality constituted vide G.O.Ms.No.106 MA & UD (Elec-I) Dept. dated 22-03-2013 duly merging two Gram Panchayats viz., Medchal and Athvelly.
 The Nagar Panchayat administration is functioning w.e.f.
 16.09.2013.
 The area of the Nagar Panchayat is 26.95 Sq.
 Kms.